mrsimoes/hlnsync/README.md

 ### Hashing Functions

+Using `--hasher=<HASHERNAME>` selects one of the a built-in hashing function, and also changes the default file hash database basename pattern to `lnsync-<HASHERNAME>-[0-9]+.db`.

+The built-in hashing functions are:

+- The 32-bit and 64-bit variants of xxHash.

+- Image difference hash (dhash), (Gnome) thumbnail dhash, and a thumbnail dhash that is invariant under horizontal mirroring.

+When xxHash is selected, files match only if they also have the same size.

 Invoking `lnsync32` or `lnsync64` selects the 32-bit and the 64-bit version of the xxHash, respectively, while keeping `lnsync-[0-9]+.db` as the file hash database location.
 Otherwise the two commands work the same. `lnsync` is equivalent to `lnsync32`.

-The switches `--xxhash=XXHASH32` and `--xhash=XXHASH64` select the hashing function, but also change the file hash database location to `lnsync-xxhash32-[0-9]+.db` or `lnsync-xxhash64-[0-9]+.db`, respectively.

-Custom hashing functions are supported.
-To set a custom hasher: `--hasher=<EXECUTABLE>`, where <EXECUTABLE> is a path to an executable that takes as single argument a file path and prints out (in decimal) a 64-bit unsigned integer hash value.
-The file hash location is set to `lnsync-custom-[0-9]+.db`.
+External hashing functions are supported: `--external-hasher=<EXECUTABLE>`.
+The should take as single argument a file path and print out (in decimal) a 64-bit unsigned integer hash value.
+The file hash location is set to `lnsync-external-[0-9]+.db`.

-Finally, the `lnsync-nopreset` requires the hashing function must be explicitly selected using one of the preceding switches.
+Finally, the `lnsync-nopreset` entry point requires explicitly selecting the hashing function.

 ## Files, File Paths, and Hard Links
 On most current file systems, the same _file_ may be reached via multiple _file paths_, also called _aliases_, or _hard links_.
 If there is a single hard link to a file, removing that link deletes the file.

 `lnsync` oprerates on files, not file paths.
 E.g., if a file has two hard links, it does not count as a duplicate.

 ### Ignored File System Objects
 Files which cannot be read are skipped.
 File ownership and permissions are otherwise ignored.

 Symbolic links and any other file system objects are ignored.

+As with rsync, files and directories may be included/excluded using glob patterns.

 ### Directories
 When syncing, directories are created as needed on the target, and target directories left empty and not on the source are removed.

 ## Installing
 Install the latest version from the PyPI repository with `pip install --user -U lnsync` or else clone the repo with `git clone https://github.com/mrsimoes/lnsync.git` and then run `python setup.py install`.

-### Alternatives for Linux
+### Alternative Tools for Linux
 Some of the many tools for syncing with rename detection:

 - There are patches for _rsync_ (see --detect-renamed) that provide renaming on the target, relying on file size and modification time, for matching files in nearby directories. _rsync_ can preserve hard links and sync with remote rsync instances.